Team held its annual end of the season banquet at the Rhode Island Convention Center.

 His 2014 squad was led by senior All-American Bryce Cotton (Tucson, Ariz.).
 Cotton had an amazing senior season in which he led the BIG EAST in assists (5.8) and finished second in scoring (21.8).
 He also led the nation in minutes played (39.9).
 He earned BIG EAST Tournament Most Outstanding Player honors and garnered his second consecutive First Team All-BIG EAST accolade.
-He finished his career ranked fourth overall in scoring at Providence with 1,975 points.
+He finished his career ranked fifth overall in scoring at Providence with 1,975 points.
 His teammate, senior Kadeem Batts (Boston, Mass.) also was recognized for his stellar play as he was named All-BIG EAST Second Team.

 It did not take long for Cooley to turn the Friar fortunes around.
 In his second season, he led the Friars to a 19-15 record overall and a 9-9 mark in league play.
 Included in the 9-9 BIG EAST record in 2012-13 was a 7-2 mark over the last nine games of the conference season.
-That impressive record marked the second best turnaround over second half of the season in BIG EAST history.
+That impressive record marked the second best turnaround over the second half of the season in BIG EAST history.
 He then guided the Friars to the NIT where the squad posted a 2-0 record before losing in the quarterfinals to eventual NIT Champion Baylor.

 Leading the way for the Friars in the 2012-13 season were Cotton and Batts.
 Cotton was named All-BIG EAST First Team after he led the league in scoring.
 His teammate, Batts was recognized as a co-winner of the league's Most Improved Award and earned All-BIG EAST Honorable Mention accolades.